England | Scotland | Wales | Northern Ireland | Ireland

 CORONARY HEART DISEASE CLINIC Health checks and lifestyle advice are given to patients who have coronary heart disease, primarily by the Nursing Team.
 The practice runs its own electrocardiography (E.C.G) service.

-DIABETIC CLINIC (Nurse Karen)This clinic is run by the diabetic specialist nurses to help patients manage their diabetes.
+DIABETIC CLINIC (Nurse Lisa)This clinic is run by the diabetic specialist nurses to help patients manage their diabetes.
 Regular follow-ups and annual screening are important for the prevention, early detection and treatment of the complications of diabetes.
 Advice is given on all aspects of diabetic care including eye problems, foot care and dietary advice, as well as drug and injection treatments.

 FAMILY PLANNING All our nurses can give general advice about all matters of contraception and perform coil checks, however Tracey and Denise can issue repeat prescriptions for the pill.
 Emergency contraception can be offered up to 72 hours after unprotected sexual intercourse.
 Please telephone for advice if required.